 I am a political scientist working on the political economy of authoritarianism, with particular attention to East Asia.
-In Fall 2022, I will be joining the University of Michigan as an Associate Professor (jointly at the Department of Political Science, and the Nam Center for Korean Studies, International Institute).
+In Fall 2022, I will be joining the University of Michigan as Associate Professor of Political Science at the Department of Political Science and Korea Foundation Professor of Korean Studies at the Nam Center for Korean Studies, International Institute.
 Previously, I was an Assistant Professor (2014-2020) and Associate Professor (2020-2022) at the Division of Social Science, Hong Kong University of Science and Technology (HKUST).
 I obtained my Ph.D. degree in the Department of Politics at New York University.
 Before NYU, I studied political science, economics (BA), and international relations (MS) at Seoul National University, South Korea.

 I have various ongoing research projects related to the legacy of the authoritarian past, the long-term impact of political violence, and the determinants of elite behavior and government policies under authoritarianism.
 My research is published or forthcoming in the American Journal of Political Science, British Journal of Political Science, Journal of Economic Behavior and Organization, Journal of Politics, and Political Science Research and Methods among others.
 You can also follow me on Twitter @jeanjiyeonhong.